-- 9.3.
+- 9.1.
+Tenderers2 are required to submit proof of B-BBEE Status Level of contributor.
+Proof includes valid B-BBEE Status Level Verification Certificates together with their tenders or price quotations, to substantiate their B-BBEE rating claims. - 9.2.
+Tenderers who do not submit B-BBEE Status Level Verification Certificates or who are non-compliant contributors to B-BBEE do not qualify for preference points for B-BBEE but should not be disqualified from the tendering process.
+They will score points out of 90 or 80 for price only and zero (0) points out of 10 or 20 for B-BBEE. - 9.3.
 However, should institutions stipulate a specific B-BBEE Status Level as prequalification criteria in terms of Regulation 4 and the tenderer does not meet this requirement; institutions must disqualify such tenderer as having submitted an unacceptable tender. - 9.4.
 A consortium or joint venture (including unincorporated consortia and joint ventures) must submit a consolidated B-BBEE Status Level Verification Certificate for every separate tender. - 9.5.
 Public entities and tertiary institutions must also submit B-BBEE Status Level Verification Certificates together with their tenders. - 9.6.
-AOs / AAs must ensure that the B-BBEE Status Level Verification Certificates submitted are issued by the following agencies:
+AOs / AAs must ensure that the B-BBEE Status Level Verification Certificates submitted are issued by the following agencies3: